 - fieldName (string) name of the field (important mainly for the user and print-out messages of the musrSim. - half_x, half_y, half_z (floats) the (half) dimensions of the box, within which the uniform field is defined. - uniform / fromfile specifies whether the field is uniform within some volume or whether it is read in from an external file as a field-map. - X, Y, Z (floats) position of the centre of the field in the global coordinate system.
-IMPOR-TANT: For some technical internal Geant4 reasons, this POSITION HAS TO LAY WITHIN THE logicalVolume!
-(Note that the logical volume may be positioned somewhere deep in a volume structure, not directly within the "World" volume, and therefore the (local) coordinates in the definition of the the logical volume do not have to match the (global) coordinates X, Yand Z. - logicalVolume (string) specifies the logical volume, to which the field is "assigned".
+IMPORTANT: For some technical internal Geant4 reasons, this POSITION HAS TO LAY WITHIN THE logical Volume!
+(Note that the logical volume may be positioned somewhere deep in a volume structure, not directly within the "World" volume, and therefore the (local) coordinates in the definition of the the logical volume do not have to match the (global) coordinates X, Y and Z. - logical Volume (string) specifies the logical volume, to which the field is "assigned".
 One may ask, why a logical volume is needed for a field "independent" of any Geant4 volume?
 The reason is purely technical the logical volume is used to allow the field to be rotated the same way as the assigned logical volume.
 The field can be smaller or larger than the logical volume, to which it is assigned.
 The field extending out of the logical volume will also be used in the Geant4 calculations (will be not truncated).
 The only limitation is that the centre of the volume has to lay within the assigned logical volume (see above).
 Sometimes it might be useful to create a very small volume (e.g. of the order of 0.01 mm) to position a rotated field into a (differently rotated or unrotated) larger volume.
 The volume can also be made of vacuum (i.e. G4_Galactic). - Bx, By, Bz, Ex, Ey, Ez (float) the vector of the uniform electromagnetic field.
-The units are tesla, for the first three components, and kilovolt/mm for the last three components. - field Table Type (string) specifies the format in which the field map is written in the file.
+The units are tesla, for the first three components, and kilovolt/mm for the last three components. - fieldTableType (string) specifies the format in which the field map is written in the file.
 In general, the field is specified in a grid of three space coordinates x, y and z (3D).
 Sometimes it is convenient to use the symmetry of the field and to reduce the field description to R and z (2D) only.
-In the following, we use this terms:

-nx, ny, nz or nR, nz - the number of divisions of the grid in x, y, z or R, z. length unit - the unit in which the grid coordinates are specified, usually cm or m.

-field normalisation factor - a multiplicative factor applied to the values of the field map to normalise the field (usually to 1 tesla or to 1 kV/mm in the centre of the field map).

-minimum, maximum, minimum, maximum, minimum, maximum maximum maximum maximum, maximum, maximum maximum maximum maximum maximum maximum maximum, maxim, maximum, maxi the x, y and z coordinates are removed from the field map file, and the maxima and minima of coordinates have to be specified.
+In the following, we use this terms: - nx, ny, nz or nR, nz the number of divisions of the grid in x, y, z or R, z. length unit the unit in which the grid coordinates are specified, usually cm or m. - field normalisation factor a multiplicative factor applied to the values of the field map to normalise the field (usually to 1 tesla or to 1 kV/mm in the centre of the field map). - minimum, maximum, minimum, maximum, minimum, maximum and maximum value in x, y and z coordinates.
+These values can be usually easily calculated from the field map itself, however the field can also be specified in a compact format in which case the x, y and z coordinates are removed from the field map file, and the maxima and minima of coordinates have to be specified.